-MPC does not endorse any comment or position stated or implied, other than those posted directly by MPC.
-This includes comments made by individual members of MPC staff that represent only his/her personal opinion as a member of the public.
-This also includes comments or positions stated or implied within content written by a third party that are posted or linked to by MPC for informational purposes.
-Furthermore, MPC does not monitor, nor does it endorse or take responsibility for, any comments, opinions, or agendas implicitly or explicitly stated within the profiles or personal pages of persons or groups who "like," follow, or are linked in any way to MPC's social media content.
+Knoxville-Knox County Planning does not endorse any comment or position stated or implied, other than those posted directly by Planning staff.
+This includes comments made by individual members of Planning staff that represent only his/her personal opinion as a member of the public.
+This also includes comments or positions stated or implied within content written by a third party that are posted or linked to by Planning for informational purposes.
+Furthermore, the agency does not monitor, nor does it endorse or take responsibility for, any comments, opinions, or agendas implicitly or explicitly stated within the profiles or personal pages of persons or groups who "like," follow, or are linked in any way to Planning's social media content.